VoEd-Technologies-LLC/aws-hackathon-oct-2025/neurocoach-adhd-agent/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+**⚠️ RESTRICTED LICENSE - NOT OPEN SOURCE**

+This project is not licensed under any open source license.
+The code was developed by Dr. Alice Vo Edwards for the AWS AI Agent Hackathon 2025 and is provided solely for evaluation purposes by the hackathon judges.

+**No rights are granted** for use, modification, distribution, or commercial exploitation of this code except as explicitly permitted by the AWS AI Agent Hackathon terms and conditions.

+All intellectual property rights remain with the original author, Dr. Alice Vo Edwards.

 ## 🙏 Acknowledgments